silogen/docs/docs/login.md

 # Login to the platform

-Users log in to the platform at their dedicated URL address, for example, `your-domaine.ai`.
+Users log in to the platform at their dedicated URL address, for example, `your-domain.ai`.
 Entering the address in your browser's address bar takes you to the login page.
 The page has a button called "Sign in with Keycloak," which takes you to the authentication service.

 ![Login screen to AMD Resource Manager first asks users for their email address.](./media/login-screen-01.png)